triton-inference-server/hugectr_backend/docs/architecture.md

 ```
 * **Locaized RocksDB (Key-Value Store)**:
 For ultra-large-scale embedding tables that still cannot fully load into the Redis cluster, we will enable local key-value storage on each node.
-Synchronous query for RocksDB: Redis cluster client looks up the embedding keys from the distributed GPU cache, which will also store the missing embedding keys(Keys not found in the Redis cluster) into missing key buffer.The missing buffer is exchanged to the local RocksDB client synchronously, which will continue to look up the missing embedding keys in the local SSDs.
+Synchronous query for RocksDB: Redis cluster client looks up the embedding keys from the distributed GPU cache, which will also store the missing embedding keys(Keys not found in the Redis cluster) into missing key buffer.The missing keys buffer is exchanged to the local RocksDB client synchronously, which will continue to look up the missing embedding keys in the local SSDs.
 The localized RocksDB as the 3rd-level SSD query engine will perform the third look up operation for the missing embedded keys of all models.
 For the model repository that have been stored in the cloud, RocksDB will be used as a local SSDs cache to store the remaining parts that cannot be loaded by the Redis cluster.
 The configuration of the localized RocksDB needs to be added to ps.json as shown below: